simai/ui-doc-template/source/docs/en/registering-custom-tags/register.md

 # Registering Custom Tags

-This page walks you through adding a new custom Markdown tag to the project and making it available to the Jigsaw build.
+This page walks you through adding a new custom Markdown tag to the project and making it available to the Docara build.

 ---